juliuschou/juliuschou-hellowWorldFlaskAWSElasticBeanstalkPipeline/README.md

       - echo Build completed.
 ```

-#### d.
-Use AWS CodePipeline:
+#### d. setting up AWS CodePipeline with GitHub Version 2 as the source provider and deploying to an existing Elastic Beanstalk application:

+1\.
+Setup CodePipeline:

+-   1.1 Name & Location:

-1. Navigate to the AWS CodePipeline console and create a new pipeline.
+    -   Navigate to the CodePipeline console.
+    -   Enter a name for the pipeline.
+-   1.2 Source Configuration (GitHub Version 2):

+    -   Choose GitHub (Version 2) as the Source provider.
+    -   Click on Connect to GitHub to use OAuth for connection.
-2. Connect your GitHub repository as the source stage.
+    -   After connecting, select your GitHub repository and branch.
-3. For the build stage, select the AWS CodeBuild project you set up earlier.
-4. For the deployment stage, select AWS Elastic Beanstalk and choose the application and environment you set up.
+    -   Decide on the output artifact format (CodePipeline default or GitHub).
+-   1.3 Build Configuration:

+    -   Select AWS CodeBuild as the Build provider.
+    -   Pick the region and project name you wish to use.
+-   1.4 Deployment Configuration (Using Elastic Beanstalk):

+    -   For Deployment provider, choose AWS Elastic Beanstalk.
+    -   In Application name, choose your existing Elastic Beanstalk application.
+    -   In Environment name, choose the appropriate environment of your Elastic Beanstalk application where you'd like the code to be deployed.
+-   1.5 Review & Create:

+    -   Go over the pipeline settings to ensure accuracy.
+    -   Proceed to create the pipeline.

+By following these steps, you'll have a pipeline that gets the source code from a GitHub repository, builds it using AWS CodeBuild, and deploys it to an existing AWS Elastic Beanstalk environment.